Since 1995, we’ve been providing A1 accountancy services to our clients, steered by our watertight values and principles.About

 There are also extra financial opportunities for tax planning, as you could take your income through both salary and dividends.
 Limited companies act as a completely separate entity to you, so all personal finance and assets are safe, which means there is a low risk for the individual.
 We have produced a comprehensive first timers guide for new company directors, click here to view this guide.

 Forming a limited company is far more straightforward than you might think.
 All you need are details of at least one director, one shareholder, a company address and your desired company name.
 Nixon Williams offers a free company formation service to all new clients, which includes business bank account set up, PAYE and VAT registration and will advise on the optimum share structure for your company.
-For more information call a member of our new business team on 01253 362062.

 As a limited company director, you will have a certain amount of administration that you will need to complete every month, so it would be in your best interest to appoint an accountant as they will be able to help you with your taxation requirements.
 When appointing an accountant, you may wish to consider a firm that specialises in contractors and have experience in dealing with issues which directly affect them, such as IR35.